axisgroup/design-process/1-Understand/README.md

 All team members present at a meeting ought to upload raw notes to a central repository such as SharePoint.

 ###### Interview Checklist Changes:
 The raw notes can be used to update the interview checklist.
-Design members can decide which assumptions have been addressed, what key ideas an themes were mentioned, and what new questions have arisen.
+Design members can decide which assumptions have been addressed, what key ideas and themes were mentioned, and what new questions have arisen.

 ###### Follow-Up Email:
 After a period of debriefing, the design lead should send a Thank You email to the people that were interviewed and include, if possible, a brief list of key items learned, or any pending questions that still exist.